Darío Flores

-Darío Antonio Flores Bistolfi (born February 6, 1984) is a Uruguayan footballer, who plays for Central Español.
+Darío Antonio Flores Bistolfi (born February 6, 1984) is a Uruguayan professional footballer who plays as a centre-back for Central Español.

 Career

 Born in Montevideo, Flores began his career with River Plate (Uruguay) of the Uruguayan Primera División.
 In winter 2005–06 he joined Peñarol.
 After one season for Peñarol he moved to Montevideo Wanderers in January 2007.

 In February 2008 Flores returned to his youth club River Plate.
 On 7 January 2009, he signed for CFR Cluj.

 Personal life

 His brother, Robert Flores, is also a professional footballer.